dovry/.dotfiles/README.md

 ### .bash_aliases
 meat and potatoes of the repo.

-This file contains all my shortcuts and alises
+This file contains all my shortcuts and aliases

 ### .tmux.conf
 configuration for [Tmux](https://github.com/tmux/tmux)